FAKES and Fantasy Tokens, Medals, Exonumia.

 "KKK" struck dollar-sized tokens such as "Convention of the Order May 11, 1907 Ku Klux Klan Bristol, Tenn.", are modern pieces, listed as such by Birdsell.
 They have been around since ca. 1975.

-1865 KKK fob on Silver Half Dollar - Fully hand engraved on coin, bold "KKK" center.
+1865 KKK fob on fake Silver Half Dollar - Appears to be fully hand engraved on a coin, but the coin is fake, bold "KKK" center.
 A recent Fantasy piece.
 Named to Nathan Bedford Forrest, or John B Lester.

 SILVER KKK 1867 MEMBERSHIP BADGE A Fantasy piece, absolutely NO originals exist!
 Recently seen in quantity (1997-9).
 This has been seen both with stamped and engraved dates.
 KKK Breast Pinback Badge Engraved Date